Thermal conductivity of Li$_3$PS$_4$ solid electrolytes with ab initio accuracy: Conclusions

-Finally, in the Li-diffusive $\alpha$ and $\beta$ phases of \LiPS, the thermal conductivity is characterized by a glass-like behavior, with no significant dependence on the temperature nor on the specific phase, and values in line with recent experimental measures on amorphous lithium thiophosphates, i.e.~in the range 0.45–0.70 W m$^{-1}$ K$^{-1}$ \cite{Cheng2021}: the crystalline arrangement of \ce{PS4} groups is not sufficient to preserve the propagonic crystal-like behavior of $\kappa(T)$, which is hindered by the Li-ion disorder, induced by Li-ion diffusion and, even at low temperature, by the large availability of empty Wyckoff sites for Li ions, which are randomly arranged.
+Finally, in the Li-diffusive $\alpha$ and $\beta$ phases of \LiPS, the thermal conductivity is characterized by a glass-like behavior, with no significant dependence on the temperature nor on the specific phase, and values in line with recent experimental measures on amorphous lithium thiophosphates, i.e.~in the range 0.45–0.70 W m$^{-1}$ K$^{-1}$ \cite{Cheng2021}: the crystalline arrangement of \ce{PS4} groups is not sufficient to preserve the propagonic crystal-like behavior of $\kappa(T)$, which is hindered by the Li-ion disorder, induced by Li-ion diffusion and, even at low temperature, by the large availability of empty Wyckoff sites for Li ions, which are randomly arranged. {Similarly, low values and a glass-like behavior of $\kappa$, indicating a prevalence of diffuson-like thermal transport, have also been found in experimental works on similar materials, such as Na$_3$PS$_4$ \cite{Bernges2022Na3PS4}. }

 In summary, our study demonstrates that the combination of MLPs with GKMD is a promising approach for accurately calculating thermal conductivity at an \textit{ab initio} level in lithium-based electrolytes.
 Large anharmonicity and ion diffusion make, in general, GKMD results more reliable than lattice methods for SSEs, once the multi-component analysis is correctly applied.
 This may be relevant for the prospective application to SSEs of high-throughput screening for thermal conductivity, that recently attracted great interest thanks to new semiautomated frameworks \cite{Knoop2023PRB,Knoop2023,Meiirbek2023}, in analogy to what has been pursued for the electrical conductivity \cite{Sendek2017,Muy2019,he2020high,Kahle2020} of SSEs.
-In particular, the possibility of computing the energy-flux time series in post processing also allows one to access thermal conductivity from the MD trajectories already produced to investigate the electrical conductivity which may be beneficial for any double screening on both heat and charge transport of SSEs.
+In particular, the possibility of computing the energy-flux time series in post processing also allows one to access thermal conductivity from the MD trajectories already produced to investigate the electrical conductivity which may be beneficial to jointly screen for both heat and charge transport of SSEs.